 Expressive aromas of citrus and exotic fruit notes.
-From Sancerre, France.
+From Sancerre, France in the Loire Valley.

 Kim Crawford Sauvignon Blanc

-Intense aromas of pink grapefruit, key lime, passionfruit and pineapple.
-Flavour-packed and balanced with lots of mouth watering acidity and a fresh zesty, lingering finish.
+Intense aromas of pink grapefruit, key lime, passion fruit and pineapple.
+Flavour-packed and balanced with lots of mouth watering acidity and a fresh and zesty finish.

 La Sablette Muscadet

-Wine offers a fine, intense and delicate bouquet.
-Slightly smoky with lemon and menthol notes and exotic fruit notes.
+This wine offers a fine, intense and delicate bouquet.
+Slightly smoky with lemon and menthol and exotic fruit notes.
 On the palate it is round, fresh and crisp with a persistent finish.